Code-Institute-Submissions/josephWoodland-MS3-campaign-DB_OctResub/readme.md

 - Update the Campaign information by the campaign edit form - check
 - Update the number of credits a profile has when adding credits via the profile section
 - Update the number of credits a profile has when the user donates - check
-- Update the number of credits camping has when the campaign has received a donation
+- Update the number of credits campaign has when the campaign has received a donation - check
-- Update the number of credits a user has when they withdraw credits from a campaign
+- Update the number of credits a user has when they withdraw credits from a campaign - check

 Delete

-Delete a campaign from the database - check
+- Delete a campaign from the database - check
-Delete a user from the database - check
+- Delete a user from the database - check

 ### Functionality testing

-have the ability to have different user profiles - check have the ability to add credits to the user profile - check when a user donates the amount donated is deducted from the user balance and added to the campaign balance - check when a campaign has hit its target there is some sort of user feedback to suggest this - check have a way to track the user transaction activity - check have the ability to easily search through campaigns - check
+- have the ability to have different user profiles - check
+- have the ability to add credits to the user profile - check
+- when a user donates the amount donated is deducted from the user balance and - added to the campaign balance - check
+- when a campaign has hit its target there is some sort of user feedback to suggest this - check
+- have a way to track the user transaction activity - check
+- have the ability to easily search through campaigns - check

 ## Issues and challenges I encountered

 The main issue I had with the app was with storing images in the database and then rendering them to the HTML.
-Overall I
+After researching this on the internet I found a very good video that explained the process.

 ## Known bugs

-Image bug - If users upload an image with the same name as one and another the same image would be used as the program searches for image name - I think I could get around this by adding user_id to the name of the image.
+- Image bug - If users upload an image with the same name as one and another the same image would be used as the program searches for image name - I think I could get around this by adding user_id to the name of the image.

+- AttributeError - One test user experienced an `AttributError: user` Error, which went a away with reloading the page, I have not been able to recreate this Error, the user was traveling on a train and accessing the app via a phone.
+I think it might have something to do with a drop in signal and the time the app is sending the user data to the server to populate the HTML, so it has no user Attribute, throws the error but clears once the user reloads the page.
+I am not sure how to recreate this or fix this problem.
+I added AttributError to be caught in the before request function, but I am not sure if this would have the desired effect.

 <span
 id="#deployment">